 5301.9102 Policy

 MAJCOM/DRU/DAFRCO/ Commanders must appoint an experienced senior official who is independent of the contracting officer and program manager as the ombudsman at their organization.
 For AFMC Centers, an ombudsman is required at each Center, instead of at the MAJCOM.
 Centers may also have an ombudsman at each Operating Location/Geographically Separated Unit.
-At FLDCOMs and SDA, the HCA is responsible for the appointment instead of the Commander.
+At SSC, SpRCO, and SDA, the HCA is responsible for the ombudsman appointment.

 The ombudsman will have the authority to call upon other resources of the activity to assist in resolving acquisition issues or concerns (e.g., administrative support, independent review teams).